rgadon107/rocket-helper/README.md

 The target method is not registered to any event (action or filter) within the class.
 There is no filter (e.g. `apply_filters( ‘event_name’, $object )` within the class that allows access to the object and method.

 Without access to both the object and method, I can’t remove the method given my current skill level and knowledge of PHP and WordPress.

+### A note about contributors to this repo

+This plugin is based on a starter plugin boilerplate forked from <a href="https://github.com/KnowTheCode/starter-plugin">the Github repo for KnowTheCode.io.</a>  The initial contributor to that repo was Tonya Mork.
+She did not contribute to this plugin, even though she's named as one by Github.